 The Parish Council holds regular meetings in Sturminster Marshall Memorial Hall.
 Meetings usually last two hours, depending on the agenda set for the meeting to discuss.
 The Planning Committee meets at the same time as the Full Council to discuss any planning applications in the Parish.

 How long does a Parish Councillor serve for?

 Once elected, parish councillors sit on the council for a maximum of four years.
 If they then want to stay in the post they can stand for re-election.
-Sturminster Marshall Parish Council has 8 parish councillors and 1 vacancy.
+Sturminster Marshall Parish Council has 9 parish councillors.